21centurymotorcompany/bitqueryd/README.md

 # prerequiesites

 bitqueryd is a query engine that directly interfaces with a BitDB node.
-You must have access to a BitDB node through either a local or remote MongoDB URL.
+You must have direct access to a BitDB node through either a local or remote MongoDB URL.
+(An HTTP based module to come soon)

 > This library is for connecting directly to a BitDB MongoDB instance, and is not for HTTP access.
 If you're looking for a public HTTP endpoint, this library is not what you're looking for.
 You can instead use the HTTP-based API endpoint at [bitdb.network](https://bitdb.network), which takes only a couple of minutes to get your app up and running.